North East Ceremonies Celebrant for Tyne and Wear, Northumberland and Co. Durham

 Hello and welcome!
 I'm Kate Mukungu, a South Shields based celebrant for funerals, weddings, naming ceremonies and so much more.
 I’m here to create an inclusive, warm, ceremony with you, one that is and full of togetherness.

-I am a ceremonies celebrant across Tyne and Wear, which takes in South Tyneside, Gateshead, Sunderland, North Tyneside and Newcastle.
-I travel to the surrounding areas of Northumberland and Durham.
+Based in South Shields I am celebrant for all occasions across Tyne and Wear; South Tyneside, Gateshead, Sunderland, North Tyneside and Newcastle, as well as the surrounding areas of Northumberland and Durham.
 I am happy to discuss travel throughout North East England and beyond.

 Celebrant Services At a Glance